Official links for British residents and visitors:

 Healthcare in Spain – British Government advice website about healthcare here for residents and visitors.

 There will be times when those with interests in Spain, or resident here, need notarial assistance in the UK.
 Christopher Atkinson is a Leeds-based specialist Notary Public.
-His main website is HERE, his blog is HERE, and I have personal experience of how he has helped in UK-Tenerife matters.
+His main website is HERE, his blog is HERE.
+He has helped several readers in UK-Tenerife matters.

 Links to various laws and resources that may be of interest: